Yazan-Ali-01/Book-Library/README.md

    ```sh
    npm install
    ```
-3. Enter your environment variables in `.env.example` then change it's name to `.env` only
+3. Enter your environment variables in `.env.example` then change its name to `.env` only
    ```js
    const MONGODB_URI = "ENTER YOUR MONGODB_URI";
    const SECRET =